akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 ## Step 5.

-Adding SSL
+Now it's time to add SSL.
 Check if the [automated certificate management](https://devcenter.heroku.com/articles/automated-certificate-management) is enabled for your app:

 ```
 $ heroku certs:auto -a my-heroku-app